Emma Reynolds

-Emma Elizabeth Reynolds (born 2 November 1977) is a British Labour Party politician who has served as Secretary of State for Environment, Food and Rural Affairs since 2025.
-She previously served as Economic Secretary and City Minister from January to September 2025.
-She was elected as Member of Parliament (MP) for Wycombe in 2024, and was previously the MP for Wolverhampton North East between 2010 and 2019.
+Emma Elizabeth Reynolds (born 2 November 1977) is a British politician who has served as Chief Secretary to the Treasury since 2026.
+A member of the Labour Party, she previously served as Secretary of State for Environment, Food and Rural Affairs from 2025 to 2026.
+Reynolds has been the Member of Parliament (MP) for Wycombe since 2024, and was previously the MP for Wolverhampton North East from 2010 to 2019.

-Between losing her seat in 2019 and returning to Parliament in 2024, Reynolds worked as a lobbyist for TheCityUK, an advocacy group representing the interests of the financial sector.
-She also set up her own lobbying business before becoming an MP.
+Born in Wolverhampton, Reynolds was educated at Codsall High School and Wulfrun College.
+She studied Politics, Philosophy and Economics at Wadham College, Oxford, and later set up her own lobbying business.
+After working as a political adviser, she was elected to the House of Commons in 2010.
+She served on the shadow frontbench under Ed Miliband from 2010 to 2015 and was briefly shadow housing secretary under Harriet Harman, before resigning after Jeremy Corbyn became party leader in 2015.
+She lost her seat at the 2019 general election and subsequently worked as a lobbyist for TheCityUK.

+After returning to Parliament at the 2024 general election, Reynolds served as Parliamentary Under-Secretary of State for Pensions and then Economic Secretary to the Treasury under Keir Starmer.
+In the 2025 cabinet reshuffle, Reynolds was promoted to cabinet as Secretary of State for Environment, Food and Rural Affairs.
+After Andy Burnham became Prime Minister in 2026, she was appointed Chief Secretary to the Treasury.

-Early life and career
+Early life and education

 Reynolds was born on 2 November 1977.
 She was educated at Codsall High School in Codsall, Staffordshire, followed by Wulfrun College in nearby Wolverhampton.
 Reynolds studied at Wadham College, Oxford, where she read Politics, Philosophy and Economics.
 Her stepfather Kevin taught at Concord College, an independent boarding school set in the grounds of Acton Burnell Castle, near Shrewsbury.

+Early career

 Reynolds set up a lobbying business in Brussels to help British companies that wished to influence EU laws.

 From 2001 to 2004, Reynolds worked in Brussels as a political adviser to Robin Cook, then President of the Party of European Socialists.
 She later worked in Downing Street and the House of Commons as a special advisor to then Minister for Europe and Government Chief Whip Geoff Hoon.

 In January 2009, Reynolds joined commercial public affairs consultancy Cogitamus, which gives advice to companies.

-Parliamentary career
+First Parliamentary career

+Election and early career (2010)

 Reynolds was selected as the Labour candidate for the 2010 general election for Wolverhampton North East in September 2008.
 Despite a 9% swing to the Conservatives and a reduction in majority of more than 6,000, she held the seat for Labour.

 Reynolds spoke in the House of Commons on Building Schools for the Future, free school meals, human trafficking, cuts to police numbers and Mental Health Services.
 Shortly after her election in 2010 Reynolds was also elected to the Foreign Affairs Select Committee of the House of Commons.